adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 #### Exercise 3.15 {#exercise-315}

-In this exercise we are to show that the lower bounds of a compare-and-swap sorting algorithm is $O(n \log n)$.
+In this exercise we are to show that the lower bounds of a compare-and-swap sorting algorithm is $\Omega(n \log n)$.
 You will need to use Stirling's approximation to do this.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>